-And if you were ever a little girl in Catholic school, May was also a month in which you might have hoped that your long dark hair and attempts at serene countenance might suddenly be viewed as unmistakably like Our Lady’s.
-You might have worked to memorize all of the words to the Marian hymns—On this day, O beautiful mother!
-On this day, we give you our love! – singing with a conviction you hoped would cause the nuns to take note of both your beautiful voice and your ability to sing without the paper, your hands conveniently free to carry, say, a crown of flowers.
+And if you were ever a little girl in Catholic school, May was also a month in which you might have hoped to be viewed as unmistakably like Our Lady, on account of your long dark hair and the serene countenance you were working to take on.
+You might have worked to memorize all of the words to the Marian hymns—On this day, O beautiful mother, On this day, we give you our love—singing with a conviction you hoped would cause the nuns to take note of both your beautiful voice and your ability to sing without the paper, your hands conveniently free to carry something.
+Something like, say, the flower crown.

-For such a girl, there was no greater honor than to be picked for the May Crowning.
-To carry the circle of flowers to the statue of Mary, leading the procession across the bright green grass at the water’s edge, while the whole school sang, their song papers rattling in the spring breeze: Bring flowers of the fairest!
+There was no greater honor than to be picked for the May Crowning.
+To carry the circle of flowers to the statue of Mary, leading the procession across the bright green grass at the water’s edge while the whole school sang, song papers rattling in the spring breeze.
+Bring flowers of the fairest!
 Bring flowers of the rarest!
-To stride slowly and reverently to the statue on the pedestal, and to place the crown of flowers gently on her head.
-O Mary we crown thee with blossoms today!
-Queen of the Angels!
-Queen of the May!
+To stride, slowly and reverently, to the statue on the pedestal and to place the crown of flowers gently on her head.
+O Mary we crown thee with blossoms today, Queen of the Angels, Queen of the May.
 To find yourself so close to Our Lady herself.

-I am going to tell you a secret, one that has been a longing in my heart since I was that girl, one which strides, slowly and reverently, behind only my promise to tell the truth.
-And both the secret and the truth is this: My search for a devotion, a closeness to Mother Mary has played out much like the May Crownings of my youth.
-I have tried very hard, and have learned all the words, but it does not seem to have worked.
-I was not chosen.
+I am going to tell you a secret, a longing in my heart since I was a girl, a secret that strides slowly and reverently behind my promise to tell the truth.
+My search for a devotion, a closeness to Mother Mary has played out much like the May Crownings of my youth.
+I have tried very hard, and have learned all the words, but it did not seem to have worked.
+I had not been chosen.
 Year after year, I found myself so much farther away from Our Lady than I had hoped, envying the ones who were so close.

 I felt bad about this for a long time.